3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 boot='d'
 ```

-Of course you have to replace `apu2_ip_addr` with correct IP.
+Of course, you have to replace `apu2_ip_addr` with correct IP.
 After `xl create
-debian.cfg` you can run VNC (tightvnc worked for me) and proceed with
+debian.cfg` you can run VNC (tightvnc worked for me) and proceed with the
 installation.

 ## PCI passthrough in Debian